mod_auth_oid

 User Mapping

-The OpenID identity must be mapped to a user id known by the application.
+The OpenID identity must be mapped to a user id known by the application, see step "14)" in

 Apache Configuration